Infusing Design Thinking in Software Development

 If business leaders empathize with users, and developers sympathize with businesses, it is possible to develop a user-friendly and intuitive software application.
 The design thinking software development process should be automatically embedded into software development operations.

-Keeping empathy at its core, software developers can enter into the world of customers, and investigate how they use a software product, analyze their pressing needs, understand their conveniences and build for them a solution-focused software.
+With empathy at its core, software developers can enter into the world of customers, investigate how they use a software product, analyze their pressing needs, understand their conveniences, and build solution-focused software.

-The initial investigation is important to succeed in inculcating design thinking in the software development process.
-These investigations must be based on the key questions that could cause or eliminate frustrations when the software is being used.
-Some of the key questions are:
+The initial investigation is essential to implement design thinking in app development.
+These investigations must be based on the key questions that could cause or eliminate frustrations when using the software.
+Some of the critical questions are:

 - Who is the target customer?

-- The software is the solution of what key problems?
+- The software is the solution to what pressing problems?